eliotmasset/NetAcadExtension/README.md

 # NetAcadExtension
-Solves NetAcad Assessment Automagically
+Solves NetAcad Assessment Automagically.

 This forked allow you to use netacad discreetly.

-Use the "²" touch on your keyboard to show or hide the popup
+#Use the "²" touch on your keyboard to show or hide the popup